 I grew up in foster homes in California.
 After working as a busboy, a dishwasher, and supermarket bagger, I barely graduated high school.
 I joined the Air Force at the age of 17.
 Most of my enlistment was spent abroad, stationed in Europe and deployed in the Middle East.

 Once described as “self-made” by the New York Times, I then obtained a B.S. in Psychology from Yale (thanks to the G.I.
 Bill) and a Ph.D. in Psychology from the University of Cambridge (St. Catharine’s College), where I studied as a Gates Cambridge Scholar.
 I am currently a faculty fellow at the University of Austin, and have written for the New York Times, the Wall Street Journal, the Boston Globe, and Quillette, among other outlets, and have appeared on several podcasts including Honestly with Bari Weiss, The Jordan B. Peterson Podcast, and Modern Wisdom with Chris Williamson.

-I am perhaps most known for being the discoverer of "luxury beliefs," a term I coined to describe a new way of looking at the American status system.
+I am perhaps most known for pioneering the concept of "luxury beliefs," a term I coined to describe a new way of understanding the American status system.

 In August of 2015, I was honorably discharged from the military.
 I still vividly recall having to deal with the VA bureaucracy to secure my GI Bill for college tuition.

 In September, I started classes as an undergrad at Yale.

 In October, I witnessed 1,000 student protestors unite to call for professors to be fired over an innocuous email.
 One of them subsequently stepped down from her position.

 Maybe, I thought, that was just an American thing.
 But no.